scala/scala/04-identifiers-names-and-scopes.md

 neither binding of `x` shadows the other.
 Consequently, the reference to `x` in the third line above would be ambiguous.

-A reference to an unqualified (type- or term-) identifier _x_ is bound by the unique binding, which
+A reference to an unqualified (type- or term-) identifier $x$ is bound by the unique binding, which

 - defines an entity with name $x$ in the same namespace as the identifier, and
-- shadows all other bindings that define entities with name _x_ in that namespace.
+- shadows all other bindings that define entities with name $x$ in that namespace.

 It is an error if no such binding exists.
-If _x_ is bound by an import clause, then the simple name _x_ is taken to be equivalent to the qualified name to which _x_ is mapped by the import clause.
-If _x_ is bound by a definition or declaration, then _x_ refers to the entity introduced by that binding.
-In that case, the type of _x_ is the type of the referenced entity.
+If $x$ is bound by an import clause, then the simple name $x$ is taken to be equivalent to the qualified name to which $x$ is mapped by the import clause.
+If $x$ is bound by a definition or declaration, then $x$ refers to the entity introduced by that binding.
+In that case, the type of $x$ is the type of the referenced entity.

 (@) Assume the following two definitions of a objects named